 - Make a copy of the AB 540 for your records and send the original to SFSU

-- The completed Affidavit form can be submitted in person at the One Stop Student Center in the Student Services Building, or be mailed to the attention of the SFSU Undergraduate Admission Office (for undergraduates) or the SFSU Graduate Division Office (for graduate students).
+- The completed affidavit form may be submitted in person at the One Stop Student Center in the Student Services Building, or mailed to the attention of the SFSU Undergraduate Admission Office (for undergraduates) or the SFSU Graduate Division Office (for graduate students).

-Please note: If you are currently in high school and applying to SFSU as a freshman wait until after you’ve graduated and you’re date of graduation is posted on your transcript before sending it.
+Please note: If you are currently in high school and applying to SFSU as a freshman, wait until after you’ve graduated and your date of graduation is posted on your transcript before sending it.
 We cannot grant you the AB 540 exemption until you can show proof that you’ve graduated from a CA high school.

-If you’re an incoming freshman and have not been granted the AB 540 by the time you need to register for classes because you haven’t been able to submit a final official transcript as proof of graduation, you can take a copy of the AB 540 you completed to the Bursar’s office to show as proof that you’re applying for the exemption from nonresident fees and should only be charged resident fees at this time.
+If you’re an incoming freshman and have not been granted the AB 540 non-resident tuition exemption by the time you need to register for classes because you haven’t been able to submit a final official transcript as proof of graduation, you can take a copy of the AB 540 you completed to the Bursar’s office to show as proof that you are applying for the exemption from nonresident fees and should only be charged resident fees at this time.
 Contact the Bursar’s office at 415-338-1281 for more information.